pfenninglab/halLiftover-postprocessing/README.md

 * Cow bosTau8
 * Horse equCab3

-If your assembly is not one of the above, please use UCSC-Liftover (or pairwise alignment) to lift the peaks over to the correct assembly.
+If your assembly is not one of the above, please use UCSC-Liftover to lift the peaks over to the correct assembly.

 # Running halLiftover
 * Run halLiftover on tFile